Residential Heavy Garbage Collection Schedule

 Bulky, Heavy or large items:

-Sofas, chairs, upholstered furniture, mattresses, box springs, carpeting, flooring, vinyl windows or vinlyl doors will be collected.
+Sofas, chairs, upholstered furniture, mattresses, box springs, carpeting, flooring, vinyl windows or vinyl doors will be collected.

 • Panes of glass from windows should be removed.
 Collectors are not responsible for cleaning up broken glass or loose debris.

-• Floor tile must be bundled and tied.
-You can also place tile inside a container or a box.
+• Floor tiles must be bundled and tied.
+Floor tiles can also placed inside a container or a box.

 toliet bowl curbside 2019